H1B0B0/twitch-Viewerbot/README.md

 - When certificates are unavailable, the application will fall back to unsecure HTTP mode
 - In HTTP mode, your data is not encrypted during transmission
 - For production use, it's recommended to ensure valid certificates are available
+- You can manually obtain certificates and place them in the `backend/certs/` directory as:
+  - `yourdomain.com.cert` (the fullchain.pem from Let's Encrypt)
+  - `yourdomain.com.key` (the privkey.pem from Let's Encrypt)

 ## macOS Installation Guide